Building a sound property investment strategy – top five considerations

-Looking ahead, in Birmingham the upcoming arrival of HS2 in 2026 will play a huge part in the ongoing regeneration of the city’s Digbeth and wider Eastside area.
+Looking ahead, in Birmingham the Commonwealth Games in 2022 will speed up a number of planned projects within the city, and the upcoming arrival of HS2 in 2026 will play a huge part in the ongoing regeneration of the city’s Digbeth and wider Eastside area.
 In fact this has already opened up investment opportunities, with a number of developments currently in planning and construction stages.

 The introduction of new bars and restaurants, or improvements to local transport networks, can completely transform the perception of an area among renters.

 Our article on Birmingham 2018 Property Hotspots may be able to help if your interested in the Birmingham area.

 Off-plan property investments have become increasingly attractive in recent years.

 Off-plan can offer good capital appreciation, as well as strong rental yields as it’s a new-build with the latest services, facilities, build warranties and appliance guarantees.
 With no agent go-between, buying direct from the developer can help to keep costs down.

 While there are risks to every investment, sometimes it can pay to get in early on developments that look set to have a transformational impact on the surrounding location.

 Again it’s important to do thorough research, checking the detail of any warranties and working with a trusted developer.
 But, in the right circumstances, there can be much to gain from securing your investment before it goes on the open market with a higher price tag.